 11. Electrical Equipment

-Radios, MP3 players, laptops etc are allowed but their use is subject to the boarding house and college rules.
-Fully-equipped snack making facilities are available in the kitchen located in the house.
-The use of games consoles in rooms may be considered but permission will only be given with parents' agreement and their use may be restricted particularly, if there are any concerns regarding school work or lack of sleep.
+Radios, MP3 players, laptops etc. are allowed but their use is subject to the boarding house and college rules, their use may be restricted particularly, if there are any concerns regarding school work or lack of sleep.